 Shih tzu generally want to please their masters but they do occasionally have that stubborn moment when they want to do their own thing and nothing else, which can make them difficult to potty train.
 However, you can turn that around and with some persistence and patience on your part.
 You can make the answer to the question “Are shih tzu easy to potty train?” a resounding “Yes!”.

-The Sooner The Better – potty train from three months if you can
+The Sooner The Better – potty train from two to three months if you can

 The first step in potty training is to designate an area for your shih tzu to do his business.
 This can be a sheltered spot in your backyard or front garden, ideally protected from precipitation by a roof overhang or dense tree so that you can still go there with your pup in foul weather.
 If your house doesn’t have an outside area then pick an appropriate spot outdoors that is close by, won’t annoy anyone and you can clean up any mess easily.
 If you live on the upper floors of a high rise it’s going to be too late by the time you get outside in which case I recommend using a commercially available dog litter tray and placing it on your balcony or in your bathroom should you not have a balcony.
 If you have a male shih tzu the type of litter tray with the small, vertical post in the centre is best.